jazmynlu/envMonitoringDashboard/README.md

 ## About 'envMonitoringDashboard'
 ### Root Files
 - `README.md` — project documentation
-- `app.py` — main script to run for Dashboard deployment
+- `app.py` — main script to run for Dashboard deployment.
+Runs functions from all other files, and has code for all of the callbacks within the app
 - `create_base_fig.py` — function to create map view graphs
 - `data_loaders.py` — loads and organizes preprocessed data and initializes dashboard
 - `layouts.py` — defines the layout of the webpage